Introduction: How to Make a Lever Espresso Coffee Machine

 The con-rod is made from stainless steel and can be shaped according to your preference.
 The con-rod could be left at 16 mm diameter; however, material removal is advised to increase the available volume and to reduce the amount of metal that needs heating during brewing.
 The holes require bushings made from brass or bronze to prevent galling with the pivot pin and the gudgeon pin.
 The flats are simply milled in a milling machine or using the vertical slide on the lathe cross slide and then cleaned up with a file.

 This is a straight-forward machining task.
 The circlip groove should be machined according to the circlip dimensions.
-The pin should be polished and carefully turned to the correct dimension.
-303 stainless steel is adequate but, if you are feeling super keen, a martensitic stainless-steel alloy could be used and the pin could then be hardened and tempered.
+The pin should be carefully turned to the correct dimension.

 This is an optional component: it is simply a washer that sits between the circlip and piston.
 Ideally, a custom washer is machined, and the back face is polished to reduce friction but a standard M8 washer will work, provided it is made from stainless steel.